imaddde867/ClearBox/README.md

-# ClearBox
+# ClearBox - A cloud chat applicaton

-A secure, GDPR-compliant chat application with asynchronous messaging, designed for scalability and privacy.
-Built to handle 1:1 conversations, group chats, and offline messaging while prioritizing data protection and user control.
+A cloud-based chat system with asynchronous messaging, inspired by platforms like Facebook Messenger.
+This project aims to support:
+- One-on-one and group chats.
+- Asynchronous communication via message queues/brokers.
+- Robust security, privacy measures, and GDPR compliance.

+For detailed design and requirements, please refer to the documentation in the [docs/](docs/) folder.